Plan A Budget Today If You Don’t Have One!

 Plan A Budget And Keep It Simple As Possible!

-1. Give to charities, and churches, others in need 10%
+1. Give to charities, churches, and others in need 10%

 2. Save in the bank or mutual fund 10%